incessantmeraki/stack-ll/README.md

 pushes val into stack object

 #### `stack.pop()`
-removes top of stack element and return it's value
+removes top of stack element and return its value

 ## License